Understanding Log Messages and Their Categories

 - Connections and system membership.
-Report on the arrival and departure of cluster members (including the current member) and any information related to connection activities or failures.
+Report on the arrival and departure of distributed system members (including the current member) and any information related to connection activities or failures.
 This includes information on communication between tiers in a hierarchical cache.

 - Distribution.
 Report on the distribution of data between system members.
 These messages include information about region configuration, entry creation and modification, and region and entry invalidation and destruction.